-C. One-Stop Youth Services
+B. One-Stop Youth Services

-- 20 CFR 678.500 requires CareerSource Okaloosa Walton to include in the MOU a description of youth services to be provided through the One-Stop delivery system, including the way the services will be coordinated and delivered through the system.
-The elements will be linked to one or more of the indicators of performances described in WIOA section 116. - 2.
-This section contains a description for each of the 14 WIOA youth program elements.
-The 14 youth elements will be delivered through the CareerSource Okaloosa Walton's youth program.
-In the case where resources may not be available to carry out the functions of any of the 14 elements, the youth participant will be referred to another agency for the appropriate services. - 20 CFR 681.460 requires local programs to make each of the following 14 services available to youth participants: - a.
-Tutoring, study skills training, instruction and evidence-based dropout prevention and recovery strategies that lead to completion of the requirements for a secondary school diploma or its recognized equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or for a recognized postsecondary credential. - b.
+- 1. 20 CFR 678.500 requires CSOW to include in the MOU a description of youth services to be provided through the One-Stop delivery system, including the way the services will be coordinated and delivered through the system. - 2.
+This section contains a description of each of the 14 WIOA youth program elements.
+The 14 youth elements will be delivered through the CSOW youth program.
+In the case where resources may not be available to carry out the functions of any of the 14 elements, the youth participant will be referred to another agency for the appropriate services. - 3.
+20 CFR 681.460 requires local programs to make each of the following 14 services available to youth participants: - a.
+Tutoring, study skills training, instruction, and evidence based dropout prevention and recovery strategies that lead to completion of the requirements for a secondary school diploma or its recognized equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or for a recognized postsecondary credential. - b.
 Alternative secondary school services, or dropout recovery services, as appropriate. - c.
-Paid and unpaid work experiences that have academic and occupational education as a component of the work experience, which may include the following types of work experiences: - (1) Summer employment opportunities and other employment opportunities available throughout the school year - (2) Pre-apprenticeship programs. - (3) Internships and job shadowing; and - (4) On-the-job training opportunities. - d.
-Occupational skill training, which includes priority consideration for training programs that lead to recognized postsecondary credentials that align with indemand industry sectors or occupations in the local area involved, if the Local WDB determines that the programs meet the quality criteria described in WIOA sec.
+Paid and unpaid work experiences that have academic and occupational education as a component of the work experience, which may include the following types of work experiences: - (1) Summer employment opportunities and other employment opportunities available throughout the school year. - (2) Pre-apprenticeship programs. - (3) Internships and job shadowing; and

+- (4) On-the-job training opportunities. - d.
+Occupational skill training, which includes priority consideration for training programs that lead to recognized postsecondary credentials that align with in-demand industry sectors or occupations in the local area involved, if the Local WDB determines that the programs meet the quality criteria described in WIOA sec.
 123. - e.
-Education offered concurrently with and in the same context as workforce preparation activities and training for a specific occupation or occupational cluster.

-- f.
-Leadership development opportunities, including community service and peercentered activities encouraging responsibility and other positive social and civic behaviors. - g.
+Education offered concurrently with and in the same context as workforce preparation activities and training for a specific occupation or occupational cluster. - f.
+Leadership development opportunities, including community service and peer- centered activities encouraging responsibility and other positive social and civic behaviors. - g.
 Supportive services, including the services listed in 20 CFR 681.570. - h.
-Adult mentoring for a duration of at least 12 months, that may occur both during and after program participation. - Follow-up services for not less than 12 months after the completion of participation, as provided in 20 CFR 681.580. - j.
+Adult mentoring for a duration of at least 12 months, that may occur both during and after program participation. - i.
+Follow-up services for not less than 12 months after the completion of participation, as provided in 20 CFR 681.580. - j.
 Comprehensive guidance and counseling, which may include drug and alcohol abuse counseling, as well as referrals to counseling, as appropriate to the needs of the individual youth. - k.
-Financial literacy education. - Entrepreneurial skills training. - m.
-Services that provide labor market and employment information about indemand industry sectors or occupations available in the local area, such as career awareness, career counseling, and career exploration services; and - n.
+Financial literacy education. - I. Entrepreneurial skills training. - m.
+Services that provide labor market and employment information about in- demand industry sectors or occupations available in the local area, such as career awareness, career counseling, and career exploration services; and - n.
 Activities that help youth prepare for and transition to postsecondary education and training.

-VI.
+VIII.
 PROVISION OF SERVICES